Research Interests

 Book Reviews

-Review of Surveyors of Customs: American Literature as Cultural Analysis by Joel Pfister, South Atlantic Review, volume 84, no. 4, Winter 2019, pp. 148-150.
+Review of Surveyors of Customs: American Literature as Cultural Analysis by Joel Pfister, South Atlantic Review, volume 84, issue 4, 2019, 148-150.

-Review of Echoes of Emerson: Rethinking Realism in Twain, James, Wharton, and Cather by Diana Hope Polley, South Atlantic Review, volume 84, no. 1, Spring 2019, pp. 178-180
+Review of Echoes of Emerson: Rethinking Realism in Twain, James, Wharton, and Cather by Diana Hope Polley, South Atlantic Review, volume 84, issue 1, 2019, 178-180

-“Fragilities: Empathy in the Literature and Composition Classroom,” American Comparative Literature Association, [Online Presentation] (March 21, 2020)
+“Fragilities: Empathy in the Literature and Composition Classroom,” American Comparative Literature Association Virtual Panel (March 21, 2020)

 “Sentimental Oppression: Social Totality in Melville's Diptych Tales,” Pacific American Modern Language Association, San Diego, CA (November 17, 2019)